RoenAronson/propel-largest-number-evolution/src/Markdown.md

     [20 500 -1 0.2] [-1 0.2 500 20] [-0.5 2 3 4] [3 4 2 -0.5]
     [-0.5 -2 3 4] [3 4 -2 -0.5] [-0.5 -2 -3 4] [-3 4 -2 -0.5]

 The average "Best Error" was around 1050.
-The errors here are difficult to compare to the previous ones because of the greatly increased amount of test cases, but these programs were slightly better than the previous ones.
+The errors here are difficult to compare to the previous ones because of the greatly increased amount of test cases, but these programs were slightly better than the previous ones (judged by the fact that many cases had an error value of 0).
 Here is the best program made given these inputs and using lexicase selection.
 ```
 -------------------------------------------------------
                Report for Generation 500